anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Pledge: Voucher Status Telemetry {#exchanges_uc2_3b}

 After voucher verification and validation the pledge MUST reply with a status telemetry message as defined in Section 5.7 of {{RFC8995}}.
-The pledge generates the voucher-status and provides it as signed JSON-in-JWS object in response to the registrar-agent.
+The pledge generates the voucher-status and provides it as signed JSON-in-JWS object in response to the Registrar-Agent.

 The response has the Content-Type `application/jose+json` and is signed using the IDevID of the pledge as shown in {{vstat}}.
 As the reason field is optional (see {{RFC8995}}), it MAY be omitted in case of success.